Operate a Pool

 Overview of signer keys and signatures

-The main difference with Stacking in Nakamoto is that the Signer (either solo Stacker or signer running a pool) needs to include new parameters in their Stacking transactions.
+The main difference with Stacking in Nakamoto is that the Signer needs to include new parameters in their Stacking transactions.
 These are Clarity transactions that pool operators will call when interacting with the pox-4.clar

 contract.
-Interacting with that contract is how you as a pool operator actually stack your STX tokens.
+Interacting with that contract is how you as a pool operator actually stack the delegated STX tokens.

-You can then visit the Nakamoto Explorer to view the contract and pass in the contract id.
+You can then visit the Stacks Explorer to view the contract and pass in the contract id.

 You may want to review this contract to familiarize yourself with it.